OVA’s 7th Annual Day of the Dead Workshop:

 A limited number of Altoid Shrine Doo-mama Kits (the feminine version of Doo-dad!) are available.
 This is optional – you DO NOT need this kit to participate in the workshop!

-This kit offers a group of fun, carefully curated extras and embellishments, including 20 precut chip board shapes that will fit your Altoid box (including two of the oval frames shown on the Templates & Stencils for Altoid Tin Shrine page in your download, as well as hearts, stars, floral/botanicals, etc. These can be painted with acrylic paints and there are enough for several shrines!
-Also included: rhinestones, silver skull charms, skull cabochon (a cabochon is a flat bead without a hole), fabric roses and other bonus embellishments.
+For timely delivery, please try to get your order to me by October 17.
+This kit offers a group of fun, carefully curated extras and embellishments, including over 17 precut chip board shapes and several specialty wood shapes that will fit your Altoid box.
+These can be painted with acrylic paints and there are plenty for several shrines!
+Also included: rhinestones, silver skull charms, four different skull cabochons (a cabochon is a flat bead without a hole), fabric roses, sequins, bows, rick rack, and other bonus embellishments– only a few of the pieces in the kit are shown at right, there are more surprises!)
 Kits are only available for workshop participants.
 (If ordering a week or less before the workshop, contact me first if you would like to arrange Priority Mail shipping for $10.)

 If you want to find out more about the popular “Day of the Dead” holiday before or after the workshop you can watch the movie “Coco” and/or enjoy this 4-minute music video, “Calaverita” by La Santa Cecilia